ohthehugemanatee/homenet-documentation/README.md

 This repo documents my home network.
 It's intended mostly for me, but potentially also as a disaster recovery plan, just in case.

-There are three servers on this network:
+There are four servers on this network:
 * warehouse: data storage, downloads, and backup
+* cluster1: rpi, master for a small k3s cluster
-* raspberrypi: DHCP, DNS
+* cluster2: DHCP, DNS, k3s agent.
 * nextcloud: aka "frontdoor"
   * NGINX proxy in front of everything else
   * organizr for access to it all.
 Access control to all internal services is done by testing for the presence of a valid organizr cookie.